Gardeners often inquire ‘Are frogs in garden good or bad?‘

 Children find outdoor activity rather than sticking to games or cartoons that is healthy for them.

-Now, hope so your confusions regarding frogs in garden are solved.
+Now, hope so your confusion regarding frogs in the garden are solved.
 This is not the end of all benefits.
-These are few from many.
+These are a few from many.

-You can experience on your own and see much more.
+You can experience it on your own and see much more.

 Here is the time to make your garden frog friendly.